weijias-opensource/SDI/examples/README.rst

 >> python plot.py

 You would see the final P reflectivity beneath the IU.MBWA station in Western Australian Craton.
+The final datasets are saved in the folder of SDI/plot.
+The files ending with .d are in the depth domain and others are in time domain.

 .. image:: sdi.png